Unboxed-Software/solana-course/content/immutable-owner.md

 ## Creating token account with immutable owner

-All Token Extensions Program ATAs have immutable owner enabled by default.
+All Token Extensions Program ATAs have immutable owners enabled by default.
 If you want to create an ATA you may use `createAssociatedTokenAccount`.

 Outside of ATAs, which enable the immutable owner extension by default, you can enable it manually on any Token Extensions Program token account.